UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantDiscountEditReq.md

 ### NewUnibeeApiMerchantDiscountEditReq

-`func NewUnibeeApiMerchantDiscountEditReq(code string, ) *UnibeeApiMerchantDiscountEditReq`
+`func NewUnibeeApiMerchantDiscountEditReq(id int64, ) *UnibeeApiMerchantDiscountEditReq`

 NewUnibeeApiMerchantDiscountEditReq instantiates a new UnibeeApiMerchantDiscountEditReq object This constructor will assign default values to properties that have it defined,